omar-nafea/FullStack/React_Basics/6_ReactStates.md

 const todaysMeals = ['Backed Beans', 'Backed sweet Potatos', 'Backed Potatoes']
 ```
 I then code the `mealsProvider` as an ES6 function that accepts the children value. **This value holds everything that we wrapped into the `mealsProvider` component when it gets rendered inside the `App` component.**
-which in this case it `MealsList` and `Counter` components as a children of `MealsProvider` component
+which in this case it's `MealsList` and `Counter` components as a children of `MealsProvider` component
 The children value is just returned from the `mealsProvider`, wraps into the `MealsContexts.Provider` JSX elements.
 The `MealsContexts.Provider` JSX elements comes with the `value` attribute.
 This value attributes gets assigned the `meals` object, which is the value I sent to the `useState` variable earlier.
 **All `children` has access to the `value` prop**